CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 Outside of pentesting, these deliveries are useful for plenty of tests (on indexing, on PAUSE functionning itself) or as a local development environment of PAUSE.

 ## Outreach
-If CPANSpec is taking care of security aspects of CPAN and Perl, it's also promoting Perl in general, actively recruiting and preaching for open source.
+If CPANSpec is taking care of security aspects of CPAN and Perl, it's also promoting Perl in general, actively recruiting for open source security.

 This is in this scope that the group had a presence in ssveral events.
 From [Perl Toolchain Summit 2024](https://perltoolchainsummit.org/pts2024/) to [London Perl and Raku Workshop 2024](https://act.yapc.eu/lpw2024/), but also [FOSDEM 2024](https://archive.fosdem.org/2024/) and the [OpenSSF summit](https://events.linuxfoundation.org/open-source-summit-europe/).